 Call and Decision Process: Who Does What?

-In Türkiye no citizen dispatches an air ambulance directly.
-The process is a hierarchical decision chain [1]:
+In the public emergency system no citizen dispatches an air ambulance directly.
+The hierarchical decision chain below applies only to emergency calls — that is, to the Ministry of Health's public fleet [1]:

 - Citizen calls 112.
 Even cross-province calls land first at 112.